Legally Blonde: Plot

-Fashion merchandising student and sorority girl Elle Woods is taken to an expensive restaurant by her boyfriend, Warner Huntington III.
+California University of Los Angeles sorority president Elle Woods is taken to a restaurant by her boyfriend, Warner Huntington III.
 She expects a proposal, but he breaks up with her instead.
-Intending to go to Harvard Law School and become a successful politician, he believes that Elle is not "serious" enough for that kind of life.
-Elle believes she can win Warner back if she shows herself capable of achieving the same things.
-After months of studying, Elle scores a 179 on the Law School Admission Test and, combined with her 4.0 GPA, is accepted to Harvard Law School.
+Intending to become a successful senator, he believes Elle is not "serious" enough for that life.
+Elle assumes she can win Warner back by achieving the same things.
+After months of studying, Elle scores a 179 on the Law School Admission Test.
+With that and her 4.0 GPA, she is accepted to Harvard Law School, which Warner will also attend.

-Upon arriving at Harvard, Elle's SoCal personality is a complete contrast to her East Coast classmates, who frequently distrust her.
-She soon encounters Warner but discovers he is engaged to his old girlfriend, Vivian Kensington, who considers Elle a fool.
-Later, Elle tells Warner that she intends to apply for one of her professor's internships, but he tells her that she is wasting her time as she is not intelligent enough.
-Realizing that Warner will never take her back or take her seriously, Elle finds motivation to prove herself by working hard and demonstrating her understanding of the subject.
+During the first semester, Elle discovers that her personality completely contrasts her distrusting East Coast classmates.
+Elle learns of Warner's engagement to his previous girlfriend, Vivian Kensington, and befriends local manicurist Paulette Bonafonté.
+Later, as Elle tells Warner she intends to apply for one of her professor's internships, he says she is not smart enough.
+Realizing that Warner will neither take her back nor take her seriously, Elle determines to demonstrate her understanding of the subject.

-The following semester, Professor Callahan, the school's most respected teacher, decides to take on some first-year interns to help with a high-profile case.
-Among those chosen are Elle, Warner, and Vivian.
-Callahan is defending a prominent fitness instructor named Brooke Windham, one of Elle's role models.
-Accused of murdering her husband, Brooke is unwilling to produce her alibi, and she later reveals to Elle that she was having liposuction, a fact that would ruin her reputation, which Elle promises not to disclose.
-Vivian gains a new respect for Elle and reveals that Warner could not get into Harvard without his father's help.
-Emmett Richmond, Callahan's junior partner, has also taken notice of her potential.
+The following semester, Harvard's most respected teacher, Aaron Callahan, hires some first-year interns, including Elle, Warner, and Vivian, to assist in a high-profile case involving prominent fitness instructor Brooke Windham, one of Elle's role models.
+Accused of murdering her husband, Brooke is unwilling to publicly reveal her alibi, but tells Elle she was secretly having liposuction at the time, which Elle promises not to disclose.
+Vivian gains new respect for Elle.
+Emmett Richmond, Callahan's junior partner, recognizes Elle's potential.